 Research using FELBE

 The free-electron laser (FEL) at ELBE (= FELBE) delivers coherent, intense, spectrally narrow, and pulsed beams in the mid and far infrared regions.
-The radiation is spectrally tunable in the wavelength range from 4 µm to 250 µm with pulse durations in the picosecond to sub-picosecond range and energies of several µJ per pulse.
+The radiation is spectrally tunable in the wavelength range from 5 µm to 250 µm with pulse durations in the picosecond to sub-picosecond range and energies of up to several µJ per pulse.

 FELBE radiation is used for a variety of experimental fields

 - Investigation of semiconductors and quantum structures

 - Investigation of soft matter and biological materials

 - Cyclotron resonance measurements in pulsed magnetic fields

 Synchronized tabletop laser systems are also available for two-color pump-probe experiments.